okh252/Olivia-Holmes/README.md

 </details>

 ### PowerShell Essentials Training
 [_PowerShell Essentials Training_](https://www.linkedin.com/learning/powershell-5-essential-training) gave a brief overview on how to do the basics with Command Line.
 This course gave an overview of all the endless possibilities with PowerShell.
+Specifically, I learned the importance of using the get-help and worked with the get-service command throughout the duration of this course.

 <details>
   <summary>Learning Objectives </summary>